 Tip: If you are already using ElasticSearch ELK you can also take a look at how easy it is to migrate from an Elastic Stack to Humio.

-While Humio has build-in support for the most popular logging formats (e.g. AccessLog, JSON)
+While Humio has built in support for the most popular logging formats (e.g. AccessLog, JSON),

 and can rip out almost anything with the

 may have special needs for your custom application logs.
-If that is the case you need to
+Fortunately Humio allows you to